UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

     my_campaign.set_sampler(my_sampler)

-Real world examples are likely to use more complicated algorithms (such as quasi-Monte Carlo or stochastic collocation) but the way of specifying parameters to vary remains the same.
+Real-world examples are likely to use more complicated algorithms (such as quasi-Monte Carlo or stochastic collocation) but the way of specifying parameters to vary remain the same.

 Section 5: Get Run Parameters
 -----------------------------